MaruSongMaru/GA4GUGA/readme.md

 # GA4GUGA

 A genetic algorithm (GA) for finding optimal orbital orderings that yield compact wave function representations in GUGA bases.
-The code reads an FCIDUMP file, performs a GA simulation using diagonal-element information (see Section 3 of Reference [1] for details of the available fitness functions), and writes a reordered FCIDUMP file using the best ordering found.
+The code reads an FCIDUMP file, performs a GA simulation using diagonal-element information, and writes a reordered FCIDUMP file using the best ordering found.
+For details of the algorithm, please see Section 2 of Reference [1].

 ## Installation